johnkerl/miller/README.md

-# miller
+Miller is like sed, awk, cut, and sort for name-indexed data such as CSV.

-Miller is like sed, awk, cut, and sort for name-indexed data such as CSV
+For more information please see http://johnkerl.org/miller/doc